Aloe Vera for hair and skin is a god’s gift. Here are some of the ways to answer how to use aloe vera for hair growth.

 It acts as a good conditioner and makes your hair smooth and silky.

-The malic acids present in the gel are the best anti-ageing solution for your skin.
+The malic acids present in the gel are the best anti-aging solution for your skin.

-Mucopolysaccharides moisturize the skin, reduces acne and makes it glow.
+Mucopolysaccharides moisturize the skin, reduces acne, and make it glow.

 We know that our skin is not a snake skin to shed and get a new one, but also remember it rejuvenates itself in like a cycle of 21 days.

-Below are some simple ways to make the most out of this amazing herb.
+Below are some simple ways to make the most out of this amazing herb and answer how to use aloe vera for hair growth.

 Direct gel application –